 - Must: This word means that the requirement is mandatory (an absolute requirement) of the standard. - Must Not: This phrase means that the requirement is an absolute prohibition of the standard. - Should: This word means that the requirement is "HIGHLY RECOMMENDED" to be implemented.
 There may exist valid reasons in particular circumstances to ignore a particular requirement, but the full implications must be understood and carefully weighed before choosing a different option.
 There must be a valid justification for ignoring the requirement or choosing a different option. - Should not: This phrase means that the requirement is "NOT RECOMMENDED" to be implemented.
-There may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any requirement described with this label. - May: This word means that the requirement is "OPTIONAL" to be implemented.
+There may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful.
+Still, the full implications should be understood and the case carefully weighed before implementing any requirement described with this label. - May: This word means that the requirement is "OPTIONAL" to be implemented. - Note: The definitions of terms that are given in the Cyber Security Dictionary can be applied in this document.